Accreditation Council on Optometric Education (ACOE)

 The Accreditation Council on Optometric Education (ACOE) has 13 members:

 - 2 doctors of optometry who are state board members nominated by the Association of Regulatory Boards of Optometry (ARBO).

-- 3 doctors of optometry affiliated with an optometric education institution nominated by the Association of Schools and Colleges of Optometry (ASCO) (1 of these members must be residency trained or be a faculty member or administrator in an accredited residency).
+- 2 doctors of optometry affiliated with an optometric education institution nominated by the Association of Schools and Colleges of Optometry (ASCO).

 - 2 public members.